Eastern Punjab Railway

 The Eastern Punjab Railway was the successor of the North Western State Railway in East Punjab after the partition of India.
 In 1952, Northern Railway was formed with a portion of East Indian Railway Company, north-west of Mughalsarai, Jodhpur Railway, Bikaner Railway and Eastern Punjab Railway.

+It was labeled as a Class I railway according to Indian Railway Classification System.